less/less-docs/content/usage/command-line-usage.md

 lessc --source-map-basepath=less-files/
 ```

 This is the opposite of the rootpath option, it specifies a path which should be removed from the output paths.
-For instance if you are compiling a file in the less-files directory but the source files will be available on your web server in the root or current directory, you can specify this to remove the additional `less-files` part of the path
+For instance if you are compiling a file in the less-files directory but the source files will be available on your web server in the root or current directory, you can specify this to remove the additional `less-files` part of the path.

+It defaults to the path to the input less file.

 #### Source Map Less Inline